Rodent: Sound

-Laboratory rats (which are brown rats, Rattus norvegicus) emit short, high frequency, ultrasonic vocalizations during purportedly pleasurable experiences such as rough-and-tumble play, when anticipating routine doses of morphine, during mating, and when tickled.
-The vocalization, described as a distinct "chirping", has been likened to laughter, and is interpreted as an expectation of something rewarding.
+Laboratory rats (which are brown rats, Rattus norvegicus) emit short, high-frequency, ultrasonic vocalizations during purportedly pleasurable experiences such as rough-and-tumble play, during mating, and when tickled.
+The vocalization, described as a distinct "chirping", has been likened to laughter and is interpreted as an expectation of something rewarding.
 In clinical studies, the chirping is associated with positive emotional feelings, and social bonding occurs with the tickler, resulting in the rats becoming conditioned to seek the tickling.
 However, as the rats age, the tendency to chirp declines.
-Like most rat vocalizations, the chirping is at frequencies too high for humans to hear without special equipment, so bat detectors have been used for this purpose.

 Visual

-Rodents, like all placental mammals except primates, have just two types of light receptive cones in their retina, a short wavelength "blue-UV" type and a middle wavelength "green" type.
-They are therefore classified as dichromats; however, they are visually sensitive into the ultraviolet (UV) spectrum and therefore can see light that humans cannot.
+Rodents are typical of placental mammals in having only two types of light-receptive cones in their retina (dichromacy); in their case, a short-wavelength "blue-UV" type and a middle-wavelength "green" type.
+However, they are visually sensitive to the ultraviolet (UV) spectrum and therefore can see light that humans cannot.
 The functions of this UV sensitivity are not always clear.
-In degus, for example, the belly reflects more UV light than the back.
-Therefore, when a degu stands up on its hind legs, which it does when alarmed, it exposes its belly to other degus and ultraviolet vision may serve a purpose in communicating the alarm.
-When it stands on all fours, its low UV-reflectance back could help make the degu less visible to predators.
-Ultraviolet light is abundant during the day but not at night.
-There is a large increase in the ratio of ultraviolet to visible light in the morning and evening twilight hours.
-Many rodents are active during twilight hours (crepuscular activity), and UV-sensitivity would be advantageous at these times.
-Ultraviolet reflectivity is of dubious value for nocturnal rodents.
+In degus, for example, more UV light reflects from the belly fur, allowing it to signal to other degus when it stands on its hind legs.
+The back fur is less reflective, so the degu stands on all fours when a predator is near.
+Ultraviolet light is more visible during the day, making UV vision more advantageous for diurnal species.

-The urine of many rodents (e.g. voles, degus, mice, rats) strongly reflects UV light and this may be used in communication by leaving visible as well as olfactory markings.
-However, the amount of UV that is reflected decreases with time, which in some circumstances can be disadvantageous; the common kestrel can distinguish between old and fresh rodent trails and has greater success hunting over more recently marked routes.
+The urine of many rodents (e.g., voles, degus, mice, rats) strongly reflects UV light, and this may be used in communication by leaving visible as well as olfactory markings.
+However, it can also be detected by predators; the common kestrel can see fresh vole urine via UV light and determine their abundance.